OfficeDev/TrainingContent/O3653/O3653-14 Deep Dive into Office 365 APIs for Contacts/Lab.md

   1. Close the browser window, terminate the debugging session and return to Visual Studio.

 Congratulations!
-You have completed working with the the Calendar API.
+You have completed working with the the Contact API.